aahmadf123/DeepFlyer/docs/PX4_RL_IMPLEMENTATION.md

 1. **👀 Observation Processing**: Converting drone sensor data into information your AI can understand
 2. **🧠 RL Agent**: The neural network that learns and makes decisions
 3. **🎮 Action Processing**: Converting AI decisions into drone commands
-4. **🏆 Reward Function**: Teaching the AI what "good flying" looks like
+4. **Reward Function**: Teaching the AI what "good flying" looks like

 Let's dive into each one: